Executive Summary: The ESRD Treatment Choices Model and the Future of Kidney CareAuthor : Strive Health

 Here, we provide an executive summary of the ETC model and discuss its implications for nephrologists and dialysis facilities throughout the country.

-CMS selected 30% of the nation’s hospital referral regions (HRRs) for the program and requires that all Medicare-enrolled dialysis facilities and nephrologists in those regions participate.
+Introduced by the CMS Innovation Center (CMMI), this is the first kidney care model that requires mandatory participation.
+In fact, CMS selected 30% of the nation’s hospital referral regions (HRRs) for the program and requires that all Medicare-enrolled dialysis facilities and nephrologists in those regions participate.
+While 2021 was an upside-only year of the model, 2022 brings downward adjustments, meaning participating nephrologists will need to ramp up preparations.

 Under the model, CMS will adjust Medicare fee-for-service reimbursements based on home dialysis and transplant rates.
 Adjusted payments include the Medicare ESRD PPS (per treatment) reimbursement for dialysis facilities and MCP (per patient per month) reimbursement for nephrologists.